martingarridorc/omnipath-to-hipathia/README.md

 2. Expand the effector nodes to new effectors, using Kinase-Substrate or TF-target interactions.

-3. Combine the functional annotation from different databases to create a list of context-specific pathways (such as KEGG, but without using only its interactions).
+3. Create a meta graph without filtering nodes by biological context.

 ## Session info